epierce/cas-json-tool/README.md

         --name <serviceName>                 service name
      -o,--output <outputFilename>            write output to this file.
-Prints to STDOUT if omitted --pattern <pattern>                  regular expression or ant pattern to match service --priority <number>                  service priority - used when multiple patterns match a URL (higher wins) -r,--remove                             remove service
+Prints to STDOUT if omitted --pattern <pattern>                  regular expression or ant pattern to match service -r,--remove                             remove service
         --release <attribute list>           add to attribute list (separate multiple with commas) -s,--search                             search for a service